goodlifeinc/book-summary/Clean Code - Robert Martin/README.md

    - Avoid using the same word for two purposes - instead of using only add for everything, use insert or append instead.

 7. **The scope rule** - variable names should be short, even one letter if they are in a tiny little scope, but they should be long if they are in a big, long scope.
 Global variable names should be long.
 Functions follows the oposite rule: Function names should be short, if they've got a long scope, and they should be long and descriptive if they have a short scope.The same rule goes for classes: short names for public classes and longer names for private classes in tiny scopes.

+## Chapter 3: Functions

+#### Functions should be small

+**They should be very small.** The size of the functions should be max 7 lines.
+This implies that the blocks within if statements, else statements, while statements, and so on should be one line long.
+Probably that line should be a function call.
+This also implies that functions should not be large enough to hold nested structures.
+This makes the functions easier to read and understand.

+#### Functions should do only one thing

+**FUNCTIONS SHOULD DO ONE THING.
+THEY SHOULD DO IT WELL.
+THEY SHOULD DO IT ONLY.**

+In order to make sure our functions are doing “one thing,” we need to make sure that the statements within our function are all at the same level of abstraction.
+Mixing levels of abstraction within a function is always confusing.
+Readers may not be able to tell whether a particular expression is an essential concept or a detail.
+Like broken windows, once details are mixed with essential concepts, more and more details tend to accrete within the function.

+#### Reading Code from Top to Bottom: The Stepdown Rule

+We want the code to read like a top-down narrative.
+We want every function to be followed by those at the next level of abstraction so that we can read the program, descending one level of abstraction at a time as we read down the list of functions.

+Making the code read like a top-down set of TO paragraphs is an effective technique for keeping the abstraction level consistent.